SteppaCodes/Google-Drive-clone/README.md

 └── used in     → Sales Campaign
 ```

-Lore supports both simultaneously.
+Lore supports both at once.

 **Collections** give humans familiar folder-based navigation.

-**The Artifact Graph** gives agents a queryable map of relationships, dependencies, and provenance.
+**The Artifact Graph** gives agents a queryable map of dependencies and provenance.

 Neither replaces the other.

----

 ## A Day in Lore

 ```
-Agent researches a task.
+Agent produces a piece of work.
        │
        ▼
-Creates a Research Artifact inside a Collection.
+Saves it as a Research Artifact inside a Collection.
        │
        ▼
-Links the draft to three previous Architecture Decisions.
+Links it to three prior Architecture Decision artifacts.
        │
        ▼
 Human reviews the unified diff, leaves a comment, and Approves.
        │
        ▼
-Another agent discovers the approved knowledge six weeks later.
+Another agent discovers the approved artifact six weeks later and builds directly on top of it.
 ```

----

 ## What an Artifact Looks Like